Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-University of Vermont requires drone operators to coordinate with the Department of Risk Management and Safety and campus police before operating on university property.
-Drone flights over university events are prohibited.
+UVM requires drone operators to obtain approval and coordination with the Department of Risk Management and Safety and campus police before operating drones on university property.

 YesDepartment of Risk Management and Safety